LuZeSpY/location/README.md

 Deploy the application in local environment :
 1. Do git clone https://github.com/LuZeSpY/location.git
+2. Do cd/my-project or cd/location
-2. Run composer install in order to install the project's dependencies into vendor/
+3. Run composer install in order to install the project's dependencies into vendor/
+4. Run npm install and run npm run build
-3. Run symfony server:start to display the application on http://localhost:8000/
+4. Run symfony server:start to display the application on http://localhost:8000/

 You'll need to setup the DB config.
 The Application runs with PGSQL.